 For his new album, Re-Covered, Wilson has taken songs he’s co-written for other artists and made them his own, with his own arrangements, his vocals and guitar playing.
 The result is an eclectic spin on some of his hit songs, as well as some lesser known but favorite songs.
 The album was produced by Mike Viola, who has worked with Ryan Adams, Jenny Lewis, Fall Out Boy and other artists.

-Wilson will also be releasing on August 25 a deluxe edition of Re-Covered, that consists of a hardcover book and CD that contains 56 pages of drawings, essays, lyrics, and songwriting observations.
+Wilson has also released a deluxe edition of Re-Covered, that consists of a hardcover book and CD that contains 56 pages of drawings, essays, lyrics, and songwriting observations.
 The book includes illustrations, stories and lyrics by Wilson about each Re-Covered song.

 We are pleased to do this new Q&A interview with Dan Wilson.
 He discusses his new album Re-Covered, and tells how he co-write hits for Adele, the Dixie Chicks and Dierks Bentley.